-This symbol was the coat of arms of the family of St-Gilles,
+This device was the coat of arms of the family of St-Gilles,

 Counts of Toulouse in the Middle Ages.

 Wherever you go in the Languedoc, you will notice the Cross of Toulouse.
-You will find it incorporated into official arms of local government bodies, embroidered on flags, carved in stone, wrought in iron, printed on postcards.
+You will find it incorporated into official arms of local government bodies, embroidered on flags, carved in stone, wrought in iron, printed on postcards, displayed in stained glass.
 You will find it worn as jewellery, sold as souvenirs to tourists, scrawled on walls as graffiti.
 You will even find it set in brass in the ground in public squares and visible in patterns of red and gold flowers.

 Heraldry of the Cross of Toulouse